 One of the things many prospective buyers look for and homeowners want is a decent-sized car garage.
 Usually, not only for their cars, but as extra storage space.
 It’s also becoming a trend to get a double garage size with extra space for toys for the big boys, small machines and room for DIY projects.

-Car and storage space are just some of the few factors to consider when figuring out what garage size you require.
+Car and storage space are just some of the few factors to consider when figuring out what garage size and garage door width you require.
 While it may sound easy, it actually causes overwhelming feelings for many when renovating homes or building a new one because of all the factors that need to be taken in and considered.